KenzaB27/Search/minimax_assignment/README.md

 different files if player.py imports correctly and without errors each of them.

 # Installation
-The code runs in Python 3.7 AMD64.
+The code runs in Python 3.7 AMD64 or Python 3.6 AMD64.

 You should start with a clean virtual environment and install the requirements for the code to run.